ualibraries/Guide-on-the-Side/README.md

 Installation procedure (if you're using the pre-built package)
 -------------------------------------------------------------------------------
 1. Download Guide on the Side and unzip it into the appropriate folder on your web server.
-You should now have a folder called "guide_on_the_side".
+You should now have a folder called "guide_on_the_side-1.0-beta4".
 2. Create a MySQL database to hold your tutorials.
 You may call it whatever you like, but "guide_on_the_side" is probably a good choice.
 Remember the name you chose, as well as the MySQL username and password.
 Example: